dinosn/developer/README.md

 In `/scripts`:

 - `prepare.sh`: execute this to make sure that your local environment is up to date
-- `js_builder.sh`: build JumpScale 8 on branch 8.2.0 inside the docker with name js
+- `js_builder.sh`: build JumpScale 8 on branch 8.2.0 inside the Docker container with name js

 ## Cleanup